Professor Parwez Hossain

-Parwez Hossain is Associate Professor in Ophthalmology at the University of Southampton & Consultant Ophthalmologist at Eye Unit, University Hospitals NHS Foundation Trust.
-He is an Associate Editor for ‘Eye’, the scientific journal for the Royal College Ophthalmologists and NHS Bronze Clinical Excellence Award holder.
+I am a Associate Professor in ophthalmology at the University of Southampton and Consultant Ophthalmologist at Eye Unit, University Hospitals NHS Foundation Trust.
+I am an Associate Editor for ‘Eye’, the scientific journal for the Royal College Ophthalmologists and an NHS Bronze Clinical Excellence Award holder.

-Parwez qualified in Medicine from Aberdeen University and trained in Ophthalmology in Aberdeen, Nottingham, Leicester & Bascom Palmer Eye Institute, Miami, USA.
-He sub-specialises in Cornea & External Eye Disease, runs a busy tertiary referral center for the Southampton Eye Unit, Southampton University Hospital NHS Trust, takes care of a diverse range of corneal diseases.
-Clinical Expertise – Cornea, Cataract & External Eye Disease
+I qualified in medicine from Aberdeen University and trained in ophthalmology in Aberdeen, Nottingham, Leicester and Bascom Palmer Eye Institute, Miami, USA.
+I sub-specialise in cornea and external eye disease, run a busy tertiary referral centre for the Southampton Eye Unit, Southampton University Hospital NHS Trust and take care of a diverse range of corneal diseases.
+Clinical expertise – Cornea, cataract and external eye disease.

-Parwez’s patient referral base is very large with patients coming from all over the UK, Eire & the Channel Islands.
-For further information on his NHS clinical practice please see http://www.uhs.nhs.uk/ContactUs/Directoryofconsultants/Consultants-by-service/Eyes-ophthalmology-consultants/Corneal-and-external-eye-disorders/HossainMrParwez.aspx
+My patient referral base is very large with patients coming from all over the UK, Eire and the Channel Islands for my NHS clinical practice.

-In his university/academic role, Parwez runs an active research programme (see below) to determine the optimal treatments in patients with cornea & external eye disease.
-As a result, both Parwez’s NHS & private patient benefit from up to date advice on the latest therapies available for their conditions.
-Research Background – Developing New Therapies /Surgery for Cornea & Cataract Disease Parwez's clinician-scientist career started at Aberdeen University where he was awarded a Wellcome Trust Fellowship to study the mechanisms of lymphocyte traffic in ocular inflammation.
-In his PhD thesis, he established a novel method for in vivo tracking of immune cells in the posterior segment of the eye.
+In my university/academic role, I run an active research programme to determine the optimal treatments in patients with cornea and external eye disease.
+As a result, both my NHS and private patients benefit from up to date advice on the latest therapies available for their conditions.
+Research background – developing new therapies /surgery for cornea and cataract disease.
+My clinician-scientist career started at Aberdeen University where I was awarded a Wellcome Trust fellowship to study the mechanisms of lymphocyte traffic in ocular inflammation.
+In my PhD thesis, I established a novel method for in vivo tracking of immune cells in the posterior segment of the eye.
 The technique allowed the interactions of lymphocytes with an inflamed vascular endothelium to be observed and quantified.

-Following his PhD, Parwez was appointed Clinical Lecturer at Nottingham University; there his interest focused on investigating the innate immune mechanisms during corneal inflammation.
-He found that the immune adhesion molecule CD34 is a unique marker for human corneal stromal keratocyte (corneal fibroblast) activation.
-Whilst at Nottingham, he also helped to establish the effectiveness of a new surgical technique called ‘Fine Needle Diathermy’ to treat long standing corneal vascularization.
-This treatment helps against chronic corneal vascularization such as from herpes keratitis or chronic corneal graft rejection and has been adopted around the world.
-Parwez also developed techniques in corneal confocal imaging and his work has highlighted the benefit of this in the early detection of diabetic peripheral neuropathy (published in The Lancet).
+Following my PhD, I was appointed Clinical Lecturer at Nottingham University, there my interest focused on investigating the innate immune mechanisms during corneal inflammation.
+I found that the immune adhesion molecule CD34 is a unique marker for human corneal stromal keratocyte (corneal fibroblast) activation.
+While at Nottingham, I also helped to establish the effectiveness of a new surgical technique called ‘Fine Needle Diathermy’ to treat long standing corneal vascularisation.
+This treatment helps against chronic corneal vascularisation such as from herpes keratitis or chronic corneal graft rejection and has been adopted around the world.
+I also developed techniques in corneal confocal imaging and my work has highlighted the benefit of this in the early detection of diabetic peripheral neuropathy (published in The Lancet).